Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: You can keep worms at bay by taking the following steps.

-• Clean up your pet’s poo from the yard and empty cat litter trays daily.
+- Clean up your pet’s poo from the yard and empty cat litter trays daily.
+Cover sandpits that are not in use.